oceanwp/oceanwp/CONTRIBUTING.md

 ### Reporting Issues

-Reporting issues is a great way to became a contributor as it doesn't require technical skills.
-In fact you don't even need to know a programming language or to be able to check the code itself, you just need to make sure that everything works as expected and [submit an issue report](https://github.com/oceanwp/oceanwp/issues/new) if you spot a bug.
+Reporting issues is a great way to became a contributor, because it doesn't require technical skills.
+In fact, you don't even need to know a programming language or to be able to check the code itself.
+You just need to make sure that everything works as expected and [submit an issue report](https://github.com/oceanwp/oceanwp/issues/new) if you spot a bug.
 Sounds like something you're up for?
 Go for it!

 #### How To Submit An Issue Report

-If something isn't working, congratulations you've found a bug!
+If something doesn't function - congratulations - you've found a bug!
 Help us fix it by submitting an issue report:

 * Make sure you have a [GitHub account](https://github.com/signup/free)
 * Search the [Existing Issues](https://github.com/oceanwp/oceanwp/issues) to be sure that the one you've noticed isn't already there